Netkata/webpack-configs/docs/utils.md

 by proxied site.

-In this package, we use `browser-sync-webpack-plugin` to create BrowserSync instance which proxies our `webpack-dev-server`, which in turn proxies our WordPress site.
+In this package, we use `browser-sync-webpack-plugin` to create BrowserSync instance which proxies our WordPress site.
 Pretty complicated, but works! :tada:

+You can read more [here](wordpress.md).

 ## Difference between internal or external jQuery